 Once I entered the store, I went over to their oldies 45’s section and discovered that they were all on sale for fifty cents each.
 To me, this was like hitting the jackpot in Vegas!
 I picked out eight of the Beatles’ reissued singles on the Apple label, plus classics by Neil Diamond, George Harrison, Carly Simon, Sonny & Cher, Ringo Starr, The Rolling Stones, and still had money left over.

 In 1982, Perimeter Mall added on a new wing with Davison’s as a third anchor store.
 Franklin Music relocated to the new wing and gave their store a new look for the 80’s.

 One incident from this time period that I recall, was while I was browsing, a couple of teenaged employees queued up “Live Wire,” the first track on Motley Crue’s debut album.
-They played it at an incredible volume, which caused an elderly female shopper to actually cringe, duck and then eventually run out of the store with her fingers in her ears, while the naughty Franklin teens watched and giggled.
-It was the first time I heard Motley Crue and also the first time I saw someone run out of a store by a musical selection.
-I don’t think their manager would have approved this sales technique.
+They played it at an incredible volume, which caused an elderly female shopper to actually cringe, duck and then eventually run out of the store with her hand over her ears, while the naughty Franklin teens watched and giggled.
+It was the first time I heard Motley Crue and also the first time I witnessed someone driven out of a store by a musical selection.
+I don’t think the store manager would have approved this sales technique.

 Over the years I continued to shop Franklin Music at the Perimeter store, the Cumberland store and also the Lennox store.
 Then as 1984 dissolved into 1985, Franklin Music dissolved into Camelot Music.